stevengregory/servicenow-style-guide/README.md

 Apply the single responsibility principle (SRP) to all functions, scripts, components, and classes.
 Why use SRP?

-- Makes the application cleaner
+- Easier to read and maintain
+- Improved flexibility
 - Creates more modular code
-- Easier to read and maintain
-- Reduces bug count
+- Reduces coupling
-- Produces more testable code
+- More testable

 ## Don't Repeat Yourself